Tuscan Natural Harvest Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Tuscan Natural Harvest looks like an above-average dry dog food.
+Judging by its ingredients alone, Tuscan Natural Harvest dog food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the lentils, peas, flaxseed and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.